tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（Web & 小程序）_intl_en.md

 Up to 100 groups can be written to local storage.
 The SDK does not write the full group list when there are more than 100 groups.

 **Fixed**
-- Long polling of [TIM.TYPES.GRP_AVCHATROOM](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.GRP_AVCHATROOM) groups continues after logout.
+- Long polling of [TIM.TYPES.GRP_AVCHATROOM](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.GRP_AVCHATROOM) groups continued after logout.
 - The group contact cards in message instances of [TIM.TYPES.GRP_AVCHATROOM](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.GRP_AVCHATROOM) groups did not have values.
 - Errors were reported when Internet Explorer 10 was used.
 - Users could not join groups anonymously.